Matthew Falcomata

 Map the current process

 Before adding AI, write down how the process works today.
 Do not map the ideal version.
-Map the real version, including the awkward parts: the inbox checks, the spreadsheet copy-paste, the Slack message, the reminder in someone's head, and the manual review that happens only when the team is not busy.
+Map the real version, including the spreadsheet copy-paste, the side note in the CRM, the missed reminder, and the review step that only happens when someone has time.

 Step 3